lorikayman/KnightLauncher/README.md

 && icewm-session &
 ```

-X11 server does not exit by itself, kill it by identifying process with comand string from earlier:
+X11 server does not exit by itself, kill it by identifying process with command string from earlier:

 ```sh
 ps aux | grep Xorg